Dwi Pradnyana/Getty Images

 “The lettuce that we use in our salads is different, and is not affected by this action.
 As a company, we are committed to upholding our high standards of food safety and quality,” the statement read.

-Additionally, the CDC said there was “no evidence to indicate that romaine lettuce sold in grocery stores, served in other restaurants, or in people’s homes is linked to this outbreak.”
+“At this time, there is no evidence to indicate that romaine lettuce sold in grocery stores, served in other restaurants, or in people’s homes is linked to this outbreak,” the CDC said.